 I encourage you to join the Compassionate Cities movement and get involved.
 Whether through a group with which you already belong such as the Veterans of Foreign Wars (VFW), Parent Teacher Organization (PTO) or Goodfellows, or as an individual, please join us as we work with a shared purpose - to make Westland a Compassionate City.

-William R. Wild, Mayor
+William R. Wild, former Mayor

 Compassion asks us to go where it hurts, to enter into places of pain, to share in brokenness, fear, confusion, and anguish.
 Compassion challenges us to cry out with those in misery, to mourn with those who are lonely, to weep with those in tears.
 Compassion requires us to be weak, vulnerable with the vulnerable, and powerless with the powerless.
 Compassion means full immersion in the condition of being human. - Henri Nouwen